The Beautiful Life

 The Beautiful Life (also known as The Beautiful Life: TBL) is an American teen drama television series, which ran on The CW from September 16 to September 23, 2009.
 The series starred Mischa Barton, Elle Macpherson, Sara Paxton, and Corbin Bleu.
 It revolved around a group of male and female models sharing a residence in New York City.
 Mike Kelley served as the showrunner for the series, based on the script by former model-turned-writer Adam Giaudrone, and Ashton Kutcher was the executive producer.
 The CW ordered 13 episodes for the first season.

 On September 25, 2009, The Beautiful Life was canceled after two episodes due to low ratings.
 This was the first network television cancellation of the 2009–10 television season.
 Six full episodes were produced, while the cancellation came during the filming of the seventh episode.
-On November 17, 2009, The New York Daily News reported that the CW planned to air the remaining completed episodes during the summer months.
-However, a CW spokesperson stated that "the status of unaired episodes has yet to be determined", and as of now, the remaining episodes remain unaired.
+Due to scheduling conflicts for some of the planned guest stars, some filming had also taken place for other planned episodes.
+On November 17, 2009, The New York Daily News reported that The CW planned to air the remaining completed episodes during the summer months.
+However, a CW spokesperson stated that "the status of unaired episodes has yet to be determined."
+The episodes remain unaired.

 The first five (of six reportedly produced) episodes were streamed on YouTube, with Kutcher stating, in December 2009, "What we feel like we're doing is creating, in some ways, an industry first....
 A show that couldn't find its legs on television, we believe can find its legs on the Web."
 The five episodes, when they first streamed, had been sponsored by HP.